Big-Sands/adhd.ge/articles/contents-en.md

 I am currently looking for the next course of action according this response.
 If you have any ideas, contact me on the email provided at the bottom of this page.
 If you know someone who is involved in pharmaceutical business, please show them our page.

+Regarding the last paragraph, it does not work.
+You can bring in a maximum 31 days supply in your luggage with appropriate paperwork, which seems to be convenient only for people travelling into the country for a short time, but not for those who reside here.
+You can't import it by ordering it, the stimulants seem to be exempt for some reason.

 # Alternative solutions
 Ever since I made this page, I have gotten several responses from our readers for alternative solutions to treat ADHD.